glozow/bitcoin-notes/minisketch/python-review.md

 6. To actually find the roots, the Berlekamp Trace Algorithm is used.
 It uses the trace function `t(x) = x + x^2 + x^4 + ... + x^(fieldsize/2)` which maps every element of a field of size `2^n` to 0 or 1.
 In our 8-bit field that means `t(x) = x + x^2 + x^4 + x^8 + x^16 x^32 + x^64 + x^128`.
 This means that for any non-zero field element p, `tr(p*x)` also has this property, and every choice of p will map a different subset of field elements to 0 (and the others to 1).
 How is this property used to recursively split the polynomial into smaller and smaller ones?

+- From the paper, interesting property of the trace function is it's a `F_2`-linear mapping.

+- The gcd of the trace and the polynomial is a polynomial with roots = poly and the roots shared between trace and poly.
+So you recurse on two parts: (1) gcd (after you make it monic) and (2) poly divided by gcd (which has the other roots).